 NOTHING BUT HOPE AND PASSION has always cared about new talent, quality music and giving those a platform who deserve the attention, but even our mail inboxes are stodged way too often.
 However, we’ve always tried to find new ways to write about fresh and exciting music.
 That’s why we introduced the ‘What’s Your Sound?’ series to the NBHAP microcosm a few months back.
-And now we made it even more effecient, thanks to the power of SubmitHub.
+And now we made it even more efficient, thanks to the power of SubmitHub.

 What’s Your Sound? is the possibility to showcase your music, present it to our readership and a larger audience in general.
 Using what artists submit to us via our SubmitHub profile the NBHAP staff will pick five thematically related tracks and present them in a weekly installment.
 We don’t just want to throw together a bunch of music without context; instead, each new installment will have its own umbrella theme, giving artists a possibility to tell us about how their music relates to the bigger picture, while encouraging you to dig deeper and discover similar bands as you read along.

-Although we live in an age where techonology has been permeating almost every aspect of daily and creative life, a lot of musicians still choose to work and perform just like most artists during the past 100 years — they pick up a guitar and start singing.
+Although we live in an age where technology has been permeating almost every aspect of daily and creative life, a lot of musicians still choose to work and perform just like most artists during the past 100 years — they pick up a guitar and start singing.
 And after hundreds of years of folk and traditional songwriting, musicians still find ways to express their innermost feelings.
 The songs we’re presenting this time are not necessarily complex in nature — yet all artists have poured their heart into the words they sing and played their instruments with the same fondness they might have been treating their loved ones those tracks are about.

 Gert Taberner – Fallen